-I know this step is the one thing you would like to avoid, but there is no getting around it.
+The last step is the one thing most women try to avoid, but there is no getting around it.

 But like I said before.
 He does not want to be with you and there is NOTHING you can do to change that.

-And if that feels harsh, then remind yourself that just because you delete and block him it doesn’t mean you hate him.
+And if all of that feels very harsh to you, then remind yourself that just because you delete and block him it doesn’t mean you hate him.

-If you know my blog, then you know that I’m all about self-reflection and personal growth.
-And one of the best ways to get over someone you never dated is to reflect on the friendship.
+Just like any other romantic breakup, a situationship breakup is painful too.
+And if you know my blog, then you know that I’m all about self-reflection and personal growth.
+Therefore, one of the best tips I can give you on how to get over a situationship is to reflect on the friendship.

-Did you purposefully ignore the red flags, because your desire to be in a relationship was stronger than your desire to stick to your standards?
+So ask yourself: Did you purposefully ignore the red flags?
+Was your desire to be in a relationship stronger than your desire to stick to your standards?